blurks/minisynth/README.md

   - Make it easy to add other sound systems (eg. portaudio)
   - Make it easy to change the synthesizer code
 * Easyly understandable and readable code
+* Platform independent code (at least for the cli)